Working Families

 • Motivated learners who don't need constant supervision to make progress

-• In self-paced programs that don't require significant parent instruction time
+• In self-paced programs that need little parent instruction time

-Younger children (under 8) who need direct phonics instruction, hands-on math, and frequent adult interaction are harder to homeschool in a full-time-work situation.
-This doesn't mean it's impossible — but it usually requires significant co-op support, a part-time reduction in work hours, or accepting that some days will be short.
+Younger children (under 8) who need direct phonics instruction, hands-on math, and steady adult interaction are harder to homeschool while you work full time.
+It's not impossible, but it usually takes solid co-op support, fewer work hours, or accepting that some days will be short.

-The families who try to replicate a traditional school-at-home experience while both parents work full time usually burn out.
-The ones who succeed adapt the model — shorter days, more independent curriculum, co-op partnerships — rather than trying to do everything themselves.
+Families who try to copy a full school-at-home day while both parents work full time usually burn out.
+The ones who succeed adapt the model (shorter days, more independent curriculum, co-op partnerships) instead of doing everything themselves.

 Explore all guides